-In the year to date since the last audit, there have been 28 applications to join BAR, 11 new members were admitted, 14 applications are still open and 12 members left.
-BAR have very strict basic criteria in relation to the status of potential members, including for example, number of years trading, annual turnover.
+In the year to date since the last audit, there have been 16 applications to join BAR, 8 new Members were admitted, 9 applications are still open and 16 Members left.
+BAR have very strict basic criteria in relation to the status of potential Members, including for example, number of years trading, annual turnover.
 Many applicants are rejected at the early stages of their application as they do not fulfil these basic criteria.

 Two completed applications were examined containing the application form, inspectors written reports and initial inspection reports.
-Evidence was supplied to confirm any non-conformities identified by the inspector were followed up and rechecked by BAR.
+No non-conformities were found for either applicant, some areas for improvement were identified with one applicant.
+Evidence was supplied to confirm any non-conformities identified by the inspector were followed up and re-checked by BAR.